 Many years ago I had to spend several weeks in a mental institution.
 When I could finally leave, I realized - under the influence of modern neuroleptic medication - that the world was not really how I had experienced it.
 That plants probably do not communicate over hidden dimensions.
 And that the world is not a simulation created by green skinned aliens who farm humans to extract some life essence from our blood.

-It was a bit disappointing because it also meant that I had to content myself again with the „boring“ reality I knew too well before.
+To be honest, it was a bit disappointing because it also meant that I had to content myself again with the „boring“ reality I knew all too well.
+But of course I was also relieved that I could keep my blood.

 But, to my own surprise, some of these „weird“ ideas stubbornly refused to disappear completely.
 They lingered around in my mind and popped into my conscious flow of thoughts on all sorts of occasions.
 I tried to ignore them, but they still denied my requests for deletion.

-In some weird way it seemed that I was just not done with them.
-So I started to spend some time thinking about their meaning.
+In some weird way, it seemed that I was just not done with them.
+So I started to spend some time musing about their meaning.
 How they could be interpreted in the context of „normal“ reality.
-It took several months until I could uncover their secrets.
+It took several months until I could unravel some of their secrets.

-Now, many years later, it is clear that exactly these psychotic visions were able to completely change my view of the world.
+Now, many years later, it has become clear that these psychotic visions were able to completely change my view of the world.
 In the psychiatric hospital I was taught to be mindful regarding my world view.
 That, if everybody around me seemed to be crazy, it was in fact much more likely that it was me who is crazy.

-This is also a simple definition of craziness: if you are not „normal“ like everybody else, you are probably nuts.
+This can also serve as a primitive definition of craziness: if you are not „normal“ like everybody else, you are probably nuts.

-But there is another, far more convincing definition of craziness:
+But there is another, far more convincing definition:

 „The definition of insanity is doing the same thing over and over and expecting different results.“